Yes! We Have No Bananas: Parody

+Other uses

+The song was the theme of the outdoor relief protests in Belfast in 1932.
+These were a unique example of Protestants and Catholics in Northern Ireland protesting together, and the song was used because it was one of the few non-sectarian songs widely known in both communities.
+The song lent its title to a book about the depression in Belfast.
+The Banana Block in East Belfast also references this song in the building's history.

 The term has been resurrected on many occasions, including during rationing in the United Kingdom in World War II, when the British government banned imports of bananas for five years.
 Shop owners put signs stating "Yes, we have no bananas" in their shop windows in keeping with the war spirit.

-The song was the subject of a column by Sigmund Spaeth, who suggested that the melody could have been derived from a combination of parts of other songs, including the "Hallelujah Chorus" from Messiah by Handel, "My Bonnie Lies Over The Ocean", "I Dreamt I Dwelt in Marble Halls", "Aunt Dinah's Quilting Party", and Cole Porter's "An Old-Fashioned Garden".
+The song was the subject of a 1934 column by Sigmund Spaeth, who suggested that the melody could have been derived from a combination of parts of other songs, including the "Hallelujah Chorus" from Messiah by Handel, "My Bonnie Lies Over The Ocean", "I Dreamt I Dwelt in Marble Halls", "Aunt Dinah's Quilting Party", and Cole Porter's "An Old-Fashioned Garden".

 Replacing the original lyrics with the appropriate melodic phrases, it becomes:

-Spaeth subsequently repeated his argument as an expert witness.
+In the 1975 live version of 30,000 Pounds of Bananas, Harry Chapin builds in two "alternate" endings based on different musical genres.
+One of the endings is a variation of "Yes!
+We Have No Bananas."

+In the 1970s and 1980s, the American airline Hughes Airwest used an advertising jingle, "Yes!
+We are Top Banana", set to the tune of "Yes!
+We Have No Bananas".
+The ads referred to the airline's bright yellow airplanes and its slogan, "Top Banana in the West."

-On January 1, 2019, the song entered the public domain in the United States.
+On January 1, 2019, the song's sheet music entered the public domain in the United States.
+In 2024, the 1923 recordings entered the public domain in the United States.